dotwebstack/dotwebstack/docs/qa/integrationtesting.md

 ## Stub triple store

 In order to have our tests not be dependant on an external triple store, we have implemented a stub triple store which listens for requests on a pre-defined port.
-This stub implementation is a simple java `HttpServer` which translate a RDF `Model` to the turtle format, and simulates what a SPARQL endpoint would return, given simular requests.
+This stub implementation is a simple java `HttpServer` which translate a RDF `Model` to the turtle format, and simulates what a SPARQL endpoint would return, given similar requests.
 In order to influence the resulting result set, you can provide your own result model when starting your integration test.

 For example: